 In our experience though, Europe is a popular starting point for first time travellers.
 A lot of people aren’t comfortable with the idea of working their trip out on the move – if that’s you, don’t worry.
 There’s absolutely nothing wrong with sticking to a set itinerary when planning a Europe trip – it doesn’t have to be restrictive.

 On a practical note, pre-booking is now pretty much essential in some parts of Western Europe – we’re looking at you, Amsterdam!
 These days you’ll find accommodation and transport options start selling out weeks (or even months!) in advance.

 Some might feel safest booking a group tour where everything is sorted in advance.
-That’s cool – tours are a great way to get the most out of Europe (here are four reasons why).
-Just make sure you pick a small group option where you’re really getting an authentic travel experience – and not a glorified bus ride (we’ve got a few small group trips here)!
+That’s cool – tours are a great way to get the most out of Europe.
+Just make sure you pick a small group option where you’re really getting an authentic travel experience – check out our small-group tours here.

 If you prefer a little bit more independence, why not book your accommodation and transport arrangements and leave your days free.
 Give yourself plenty of time in each city.
 Doing so means you can afford to be flexible with your days, without worrying where you’ll lay your head at night.
 Take that spontaneous excursion, or head to the beach with some new hostel friends – and still have time to hit the main sights.